antinatura/antinatura.github.io/_pages/uni.md

 <details markdown = 1>
   <summary><b>CMP 320 – Advanced Ethical Hacking</b></summary>

 **Description:** Covers different areas of Ethical Hacking and is geared towards personal research and experimentation.
-The three major topics included are scripting, malware analysis and binary auditing.
+The three major topics included are scripting, malware analysis, and binary auditing.

 **Coursework:**
 - Malware analysis.
 I was provided with a Windows virtual machine with a Flare VM installation and 9 malware samples.
 I had to choose one sample and perform a malware analysis investigation on it. [(Link)](https://antinatura.github.io/assets/documents/CMP320_U1_MalwareAnalysis.pdf)